khalid-hussain/theprophetsprayer/MARKDOWN/_fm2.md

   \includegraphics[scale = \ayahSize]{images/8_46}
 \end{center}

-“...and do not fall into disputes, lest you lose heart and your power depart.”
+...and do not fall into disputes, lest you lose heart and your power depart.
 \end{aquote}

 <!-- [^b1] -->